livechat/react-native-livechat/README.md

 *You can find more information about available methods [here](https://github.com/FaridSafi/react-native-gifted-chat).*

-To use all methods you must create LiveChat reference.
+To use VisitorSDK methods you must create LiveChat reference.

 You can do it like this:
 ```javascript